H14d3n/Automation/ubuntu/README.md

 - Small tweaks for optimal performance
 - Add local network printers

+## `remove-apps.sh`

+This Script is used to remove the apps, that come within the Main Installer Script.
+Be cautious with this script, as it removes **every** app previously installed.

 ## `displaylink.sh`

 This Script manages every Driver related to Monitors, Cameras and the Video-Dock.